JohnTerzopoulos/Software-Technology/README.md

 # Software-Technology
-# This is the first README file I'm ever commitin to GitHub!
+# This is the first README file I'm ever committing to GitHub!